termilus/termilus.com/content/posts/how-to-transfer-files-to-s3-buckets-using-sftp-and-ftp.md

 * D﻿oes the S3 File Transfer Server appliance support all regions?
 Yes, all regions are supported.
 * S﻿hould we use the root user for deploying the S3 File Transfer Server appliance?
 No, it is recommended to use a non-root user to deploy the appliance.
 * S﻿hould the S3 File Transfer Server appliance be encrypted when deployed?
 Yes, security best-practice is to encrypt the appliance when provisioned.
+* S﻿hould S3 buckets be configured with server-side encryption?
+Yes, security best-practice is to encrypt the S3 buckets.
 * I﻿s data in-transit encrypted?
 Yes, communication via SSH and SFTP is encrypted in-transit.
 * W﻿hich services used by S3 File Transfer Server are billable?
 The S3 File Transfer Server appliance incurs S3, EC2, and software cost when deployed.
 For example, a t3.medium S3 File Transfer Server instance costs $0.042 per hour plus $0.088 per hour for software for a total of $0.13 per hour of deployment.
 * H﻿ow can I monitor the health of the S3 File Transfer Server appliance?
 Check the health of your server by viewing its status in the "Instance State" column in the EC2 Dashboard.